Flexible varieties and automorphism groups: Introduction

-Transitivity properties of the special automorphism group are closely related to the flexibility of a variety, which was studied in the algebraic context in \cite{AKZ}\footnote{In the analytic context, several other flexibility properties are surveyed in \cite{For1}.}.
-We say that a point $x\in X$ is {\em flexible} if the tangent space $T_x X$ is spanned by the tangent vectors to the orbits $H.x$ of one-parameter unipotent subgroups $H\subseteq\Aut (X)$.
-The variety $X$ is called {\em flexible} if every smooth point $x\in X_\reg$ is.
-Clearly, $X$ is flexible if one point of $X$ is and the group $\Aut(X)$ acts transitively on $X_{\rm reg}$.
-With this notation we can show in Corollary \ref{tr-fl} that condition (i) and then also (ii) in Theorem \ref{mthm} is equivalent to \begin{enumerate}[\em (iii)] \item \em $X$ is a flexible variety. \end{enumerate}

-For the examples mentioned above flexibility was verified in \cite{AKZ}.
-As a further example, the total space of a homogeneous vector bundle over a flexible affine variety is flexible (Corollary \ref{5.23}).
-Furthermore, every semisimple algebraic group is well known to be generated by its unipotent 1-parameter subgroups.
-This implies that $G$ itself and any affine homogeneous space $G/H$ are flexible.
-Hence in case $\dim G/H\ge 2$ their special automorphism group act infinitely transitively.
-More generally, if a semi-simple algebraic group acts with an open orbit on a smooth affine variety $X$ then $X$ is homogeneous itself and so is flexible (see Theorem \ref{prohom}).
+The varieties studied in \cite{AKZ} are flexible.
+As a further example of a flexible variety one can consider the total space of a homogeneous vector bundle over a flexible affine variety (see Corollary \ref{5.23}).
+Every connected semisimple algebraic group and, more generally, every connected linear algebraic group $G$ without non-trivial characters is generated by its unipotent 1-parameter subgroups, see \cite[Lemma 1.1]{Po2}.
+This implies that any affine homogeneous space $G/H$ is flexible.
+Consequently in case $\dim G/H\ge 2$ the special automorphism group $\SAut(G/H)$ acts infinitely transitively.
+More generally, if a semisimple algebraic group acts with an open orbit on a smooth affine variety $X$ then $X$ is homogeneous with respect to a bigger affine algebraic group without non-trivial characters and so is flexible (see Theorem \ref{prohom}).

-In contrast to such results, according to A.\ Borel a real Lie group cannot act $4$-transitively on a simply connected manifold (see Theorems 5 and 6 in \cite{Bo}).
-The latter remains true (without the assumption of simple connectedness) for the actions of algebraic groups over algebraically closed fields \cite{Kn}.
-This shows that the special automorphisms of an affine homogeneous space of dimension $\ge 2$ form always a `large' group.
+In contrast, a Lie group or an algebraic group $G$ cannot act $m$-transitively on a variety $X$ for $m>\dim G/\dim X$.
+Indeed, $m$-transitivity of the $G$-action on $X$ is equivalent to the transitivity of the induced $G$-action on $X^m$ minus the diagonals.
+According to A.\ Borel a much stronger fact is valid: a real Lie group cannot act even $3$-transitively on a simply connected, non-compact real manifold (see Theorems 5 and 6 in \cite{Bo}).
+The latter remains true, without the assumption of simple connectedness, for the actions of algebraic groups over algebraically closed fields \cite[Korollar 2]{Kn}; cf.\ \cite{Po3} for related results.